 The Mercedes SLK soon opened the floodgates.
 In 2001, Peugeot introduced a hardtop convertible version of its 206 compact, the 206CC (for “Coupé Convertible), ostensibly based on the old Georges Paulin Éclipse Décapotable system.
 The 206CC was the first retractable hardtop in many years to be priced within the reach of mere mortals.
 It was followed by a host of “CCs” from Lexus, Volvo, Daihatsu, Mazda, Opel, Chrysler, Pontiac, Cadillac, BMW, and others.
 Even Ford has recently returned to the retractable hardtop game with the Pininfarina-styled Focus CC, although it isn’t currently slated for U.S. sales.

 As with the original Ford Skyliner, the modern ‘retracs’ offer top-down convenience and top-up security, but with substantial penalties in cost, weight, and complexity.
 Cunning engineering has addressed some of the Skyliner’s packaging issues, but at a considerable cost, and when the clever mechanisms go awry, fixing them is daunting.
 (Observe the rotating backlight glass of the current Mercedes SL and imagine what would happen if it jammed at the wrong moment.)
-Most also incur substantial weigh penalties.
-Mazda’s MX-5 hardtop, whose roof is made of polycarbonate, adds only 77 lb (35 kg), but Volvo’s C70 incurs a penalty of some 440 pounds (200 kg).
+Most also incur substantial weigh penalties: in the case of Volvo’s C70, for example, some 440 pounds (200 kg).
 Such extra mass is enough to significantly harm both performance and fuel economy (and consequently carbon dioxide output).
 The “CCs” are also expensive, at a time when the economy is again going to pot.

 In the last decade, however, the retractable hardtop has gone from oddity to ubiquity.
 The 1957-1959 Skyliner never really had a chance to establish a market niche for itself after the initial novelty wore off.
 Today, there are enough retractable-hardtop models that even if many of them fail, they have probably established buyer expectations that will ensure the survival of the genre.